MArhamAA1422/b6-learning/general-basics.md

 #### Tensor Core

-matrix multiplication and addition calculator, are used for geometric transformations and working with neural networks and AI
+matrix multiplication and addition calculator, are used for geometric transformations and working with neural networks and AI.
+A*B + C = RES

 #### Ray Tracing Core